kistz/gocontrolpanel/README.md

 ---

-## PyPlanet Stack Setup
+## PyPlanet/EvoSC Stack Setup

-This section will guide you through setting up the **GoControlPanel** with an existing **PyPlanet** stack.
+This section will guide you through setting up the **GoControlPanel** with an existing **PyPlanet** or **EvoSC** stack.

-### 1. Navigate to Your PyPlanet Stack
+### 1. Navigate to Your Existing Stack Directory

-First you need to navigate to your existing PyPlanet stack directory.
-Navigate to the directory where your `docker-compose.yml` file for PyPlanet is located.
+First you need to navigate to your existing stack directory.
+Navigate to the directory where your `docker-compose.yml` file is located.

 ### 1. Clone the Repository